-At the end of the qualification period, the employee would become a fully qualified Accountant and be promoted to the Assistant Manager position.
+At the end of the qualification period, the employee would become a fully qualified Accountant and be promoted to the Senior Associate position.

-All being well, an Assistant Manager could expect to be promoted to Manager after 1.5 – 3 years depending on performance and positions available in the department.
+All being well, a Senior Associate could expect to be promoted to Manager after 1.5 – 3 years depending on performance and positions available in the department.

 A top-performing Manager can be promoted to Senior Manager in as little as a year but 2-3 years is more common.

 A Senior Manager performs a very similar role to a Manager albeit with the most complex or significant clients within their portfolio.
 There is often an expectation that a Senior Manager will be more involved in the development of the department at this stage in their careers, whether that means assessing the department’s client-based or being involved in managing employee welfare.

 Senior Manager is typically the job role where people hit a ceiling with limited scope for more Audit Directors and Partners in the department.
 For this reason, Senior Managers can be in their role from as little as one year before promotion to five years plus in some cases.

 The final two roles in a PwC UK audit department are Audit Directors and Audit Partners.
 Whilst both fulfil similar roles on audit engagements (i.e. holding ultimate accountability and signing the audit opinions) they are compensated very differently and due to their ownership, Partners tend to have more of a role representing the firm.